hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

-workspacerules - gets the list of defined workspace rules clients - lists all windows with their properties devices - lists all connected keyboards and mice binds - lists all registered binds activewindow - gets the active window name and its properties layers - lists all the layers
+workspacerules - gets the list of defined workspace rules clients - lists all windows with their properties devices - lists all connected keyboards and mice decorations [window]- lists all decorations and their info binds - lists all registered binds activewindow - gets the active window name and its properties layers - lists all the layers